 - Perennials such as alstromeria, coreopsis, dahlia, vinca (periwinkle), purple coneflower, Shasta daisy, and yarrow.

 Vegetables & Herbs

-Start seeds in greenhouse or cold frame for Brussels sprouts.
+- Start seeds in greenhouse or cold frame for cucumbers, corn, melon, squash.

-- Harvest onions. shallots, carrots, potatoes, chard, beets and early corn varieties
+- Harvest onions, early shallots, garlic, carrots, potatoes, chard, beets, last of cauliflower, cabbage, and broccoli.

 Trees & Shrubs

 - Start planning for the fall planting season by visiting area gardens, arboretums, and nurseries to see trees and shrubs in bloom.